mozilla/seasponge/README.md

 Please see http://mozilla.github.io/seasponge/ for a live demo of the application.
 There is also a video on Air Mozilla available at https://air.mozilla.org/mozilla-winter-of-security-seasponge-a-tool-for-easy-threat-modeling/

+### Example Threat Model developed with SeaSponge

+Here is a share link for the SeaSponge threat model we developed in our [Air Mozilla demo video](https://air.mozilla.org/mozilla-winter-of-security-seasponge-a-tool-for-easy-threat-modeling/): http://goo.gl/Q8mt0T

 ## Authors

 - [Mathew Kallada](https://github.com/kallada)